 - 70 days or more before departure: Deposit only

 - 69-30 days before departure: 50%

 - 14 days or less before departure: 100%

 - We reserve our right to pass on to you any cancellation charges imposed by our suppliers which are in excess of the cancellation charges set out above.
 In particular, any ‘bought-in flight element’ will be charged at 100% cancellation fees for the flight.

-Travellers are advised to read the Foreign and Commonwealth Office travel advice for the country they are travelling to, which includes a link through to the National Travel Health Network and Centre (NaTHNaC) TravelHealthPro website that provides specific travel health advice for countries.
+Travellers are advised to read the Foreign, Commonwealth and Development Office travel advice for the country they are travelling to, which includes a link through to the National Travel Health Network and Centre (NaTHNaC) TravelHealthPro website that provides specific travel health advice for countries.
 You may also wish to familiarise yourself with the latest advice from the World Health Organisation.

 ABTA’s guidance regarding customers over 70 years of age, and/or with a medical condition, is that the Government advice against travel relates to the capacity of the individual to travel, not to the deliverability of the arrangements, and therefore does not give rise to a right to refund.

 Yes.
 Sunvil's country specialists are on the end of the phone to help design your perfect break.
-You can even save up to 40% on selected Greece holidays and our 2021 trips are now on sale.
+Our 2022 trips are also now on sale.

 Note: For the vast majority of Sunvil's destinations, tourism is a key contributor to the local economy.
 Our approach to holidays places you in lesser-known areas where you will eat, socialise and relax alongside those who live and work there, thus ensuring that your holiday spend spreads along the local supply chain.
 A reduction in visitor numbers will inevitably have significant consequences to businesses and therefore we are looking to postpone the holidays of our guests wherever possible, rather than cancelling in the first instance.